symfony/symfony-docs/components/expression_language/introduction.rst

 expression is ``1 + 2``.
 You can also use more complicated expressions, such as ``someArray[3].someMethod('bar')``.

-The component provide 2 ways to work with expressions:
+The component provides 2 ways to work with expressions:

 * **compile**: the expression is compiled to PHP, so it can be cached and evaluated;